 Tara is a practicing speech-language pathologist who works in a special education preschool.
 Her caseload consists of children with a range of communicative abilities, using strategies such as Sign Language or Picture Exchange Communication Systems.
 Tara aims to strengthen her students’ play skills, receptive and expressive language skills, pragmatics, and articulation.
 She believes in a whole team approach, working with caregivers, teachers, and other therapists to facilitate the best treatment for the child and generalization of skills.

 Tara also has experience working with children from 3-18 years of age in school settings and through a rehabilitation center.
 She prides herself on creating exciting, engaging, and motivating therapy sessions that are unique to each child.

-CAITLIN HINES, M.A., CF-SLP, Group Leader
+CAITLIN HINES, M.A., CCC-SLP, Group Leader

 Caitlin completed her Bachelor of Arts in speech-language pathology from Loyola University Maryland.
 She continued on to receive her Master of Arts in speech-language pathology from CUNY Queens College.

 Caitlin completed her clinical practicum at a school in NYC for children with language-based learning difficulties.
 She currently provides individual and group therapy to elementary and middle school students who have a range of speech and language related challenges.
 She believes in an individualized and collaborative approach to therapy.
 Caitlin recognizes the importance of social skills in everyday life and is passionate about teaching these skills in a fun and functional way.